act-rules/act-rules.github.io/_rules/link-skip-block-content-7b576d.md

 #### Passed Example 1

 In this [document][], the complementary [block of repeated content][] starts with a `link` that jumps to after it.
+The first [block][] of the [segmentation][] (the first link) cannot be skipped, but it odes not contain a [block of repeated content][], so this is not a problem.
 Note that even if the target of the link is not itself a [focusable][] element, keyboard focus is still moving there and sequential focus navigation will continue from that point after activating the link.

 ```html
 <html lang="en">